agilesolutions/spring-azure-ai/Readme.md

 It integrates Azure Cognitive Services and Kubernetes to provide intelligent, scalable, and secure chatbot solutions for businesses.

 ## Why RAG
+Large language models (LLMs) like ChatGPT are trained on public internet data that was available at the point in time when they were trained.
+They can answer questions related to the data they were trained on.
 Retrieval Augmented Generation (RAG) is a smart way to improve how AI systems answer questions or create content by combining two steps: retrieving useful information and generating responses.
 Instead of just relying on what the AI knows, RAG pulls in extra data that helps the system understand the question better and provide more accurate, context-aware answers.
+What you will see on this DEMO is that I will pull stocks, forex and other financial assets from [twelvedata](https://twelvedata.com/) over REST API and store that data as vectors (text data converted to number sequences using an embedding model) on [Azure AI Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) ([formerly known as "Azure Cognitive Search"](https://learn.microsoft.com/en-us/azure/search/whats-new#new-service-name)) as the primary index store.

 - ### Benefits and Applications of RAG
 - Improved privacy: You can use data that the AI wasn’t trained on, meaning you don’t have to worry about the AI knowing sensitive information beforehand.
 - Better context: The system can pull in relevant information to understand the user’s question more deeply.